rolandlo/xournalpp-libadwaita-mockup/README.md

 # xournalpp-libadwaita-mockup
-Mockups for redesiging Xournal++ with Gtk4/Libadwaita are created, using Workbench/blueprint.
+Mockups for redesiging Xournal++ with Gtk4/Libadwaita are created, using the blueprint format.

 ## Installation